ItayGet/huffman-zip/README.md

     d[ecode] <input> <output>
     help shows this help menu

-whenever there is an <output> "-" can be used to mean stdin/stdout
+Whenever there is an <output> "-" can be used to mean stdin/stdout
 ```

 # Building